quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture_processed/geaa_part74_16.6_Updating_G.md

 :p How is a game object's state typically represented?
 ??x
-A game object’s state can be thought of as an \( n \)-dimensional vector where each dimension corresponds to one of the attributes (properties or data members) of the game object.
+A game object’s state can be thought of as an $n$-dimensional vector where each dimension corresponds to one of the attributes (properties or data members) of the game object.
 For instance, in Pong, the state might include position coordinates and velocity components.

 ```java
 class GameObj {